victorzhrn/Recommendation_Engine_Spark/README.md

 ### Spark & Collaborative Filtering
 #### Why Spark?
-* Spark is especially useful and fast in area of data science, the reason being, instead of storing intermediate data flows on hdfs in Hadoop, it stores intermediate result in memory via a new data model called resilient distributed datasets (RDD).
+* Spark is especially useful and fast in area of data science, the reason being, instead of storing intermediate data flows on hdfs in Hadoop, it stores intermediate result in memory via a new data model called resilient distributed datasets (RDD), do so prevent the reloading of data between iterations.
 In many data analytical algorithms, iterative methods are called with slightly changing parameters (Ex: gradient descent).
-Because of iterative nature of many data analytical and machine learning algorithms, Spark enhance the speed performance in big data jobs.
+Because of iterative nature of many data analytical and machine learning algorithms, Spark enhance the speed performance in big data applications.

+#### Collaborative Filtering
+* Collaborative filtering, also known as recommendation engines, are widely used in the ecommerce space to generate recommendations to customers based on user-behavior data.
+The algorithm used for this job is known as *User-based recommenders*
+ > Find users that are similar to the target user, and uses their collaborative ratings to make recommendations for the target user.